Palm Sunday - 'Dan the Donkey'

 Summary: This assembly is intended to mark the calendar date of Palm Sunday, which occurs on the Sunday before Easter Day.

-Resources: You will need to display the picture of a crowd cheering for the introductory activity.
+Resources: The framework to download / print (pdf).
+You will need to display the image of a crowd cheering for the introductory activity.
 You can also put slips of paper onto adults' chairs with the statement 'I say 'Hooray!' for...'
 Cue the adults to be ready to give their responses at the appropriate time.

 Duration: 5' 33"